 Lateral Department Transfers for Police

-Police recruiters are often asked, especialy by those with careers in criminal justice and criminology, about the possibility of lateral transfers from agency to agency.
+Police recruiters are often asked, especially by those with careers in criminal justice and criminology, about the possibility of lateral transfers from agency to agency.
 That is, can police officers, corrections officers, and other certified officers easily move jobs from one department to another, one jurisdiction to another or even from one state to another?

 The idea seems simple enough; in the private sector, plenty of people can find another job in their chosen field with another company or a new location with relative ease.
 Even for most government jobs, workers can easily get hired in a new city, county, state, or sometimes even country simply by showing they’re the best candidate for the job.

-Officers from Different Countries Transferring to the United States
+Transferring to the United States

 The situation is not so simple when it comes to law enforcement and many other criminal justice fields.
 The difference is that, like doctors, lawyers and other regulated industries, policing and like careers are considered a profession.
 And like any other profession, professionals must be trained and – perhaps more importantly - certified to perform their job.